How to file a criminal complaint so that it can be dealt with

 • What the consequences of the crime are known – in this case, we will ideally provide reports from a doctor that indicate the extent of the injuries, including the length of treatment required.

 • Information about the perpetrator – ideally it is appropriate to identify the perpetrator directly.
 However, police authorities expect to file a criminal complaint against an unknown perpetrator where we have limited or even no information about the perpetrator.
-For our fictitious criminal report, we will include in this paragraph, for example, the registration number of the vehicle if we were lucky enough to spot it.
+For our fictitious criminal report, we will include in this paragraph, for example, the registration number of the vehicle if we were lucky enough to see it.

 • Information about the victim and any other witnesses – in this paragraph it is important to include information leading to the identification of persons who are relevant to further proceedings.
 Thus, the victim is our grandmother and the witness at the scene was Mrs Horáček, for whom we will give the contact details she provided.